rafael2k/ppkb-layouts/README.md

 Scan codes are then interpreted by software like xkb or kbd that assigns symbols and modifier keys to them.
 This is why the PinePhone Keyboard driver can’t really produce most of the extra symbols on the number row.
 The way the drivers handle the Fn layer by default is by sending different scan codes if Fn is held, for example the ones that are intended to be interpreted as F1-10.
 Since regular keyboard layouts like the standard US one interpret these scan codes as F1-10, it works perfectly fine.
 But take `_` for example.
 It’s usually mapped to an additional layer of the `-` key.
 That means that there is no scan code that can produce a `_` by itself using regular keymaps.
 Which is also why some of the additional number row keys required holding shift in addition to Fn on the old kernel driver and pairs of them produced the same symbol by default. `-` and `_` are usually on the same key.
 The scan code that is usually used for the key in that position was mapped to the Fn layer of 7 and 9 by the driver.
 If Fn and shift were held and then either 7 or 9 pressed, the driver would send the scan codes for the shift key and for the `-_` key, which resulted in regular keyboard layouts printing an underscore.
 A way to get around this using only the preconfigured driver would be to make it send both the scan codes for the shift key and for the minus key at once which is what the default userspace driver keymap does.
 But this is suboptimal and also limits changing which scan codes should produce what symbol or modifier since that key will then always produce these two scan codes.

 Some applications ignore what symbols are mapped to scan codes and directly take the scan codes and interpret them themselves as if they were placed regularly on a standard keyboard with a standard layout.
 The software I use to make 8-bit music is one such case.
 On my desktop PC I have the arrow keys mapped to an additional layer of WASD that is activated by holding caps lock, which is extremely handy (exactly like in the WASD layouts here).
 But FamiTracker ignores that and interprets the caps lock scan code as caps lock and the WASD scan codes as WASD.
 I also have 0 mapped to the key to the left of 1, which makes sense to me since 0 is less than 1.
 But in FamiTracker I always have to use the key whose scan code is normally interpreted as 0.
 The key combinations to switch to TTY from a GUI is another such case (not from within TTY).
 If the driver does not produce the scan codes for ctrl, alt and F1-12 in any way, these key combinations won’t work.
+Chromium-based applications also seem to have an issue with non-scan code arrow keys, they work perfectly fine by themselves but also holding shift does not mark text as it should and as it does in all other applications.
+It would be ideal to use as many scan codes for their intended symbols as possible, but I didn’t want to make a new scan code map for each layout, that would have taken even more time.
+Now they’re all compatible with the same scan codes, although ones that are not the same as the default map since I used an edited version of the one I initially used for my own layout, which is why slash is next to enter, for example, and movement keys on WASD.
+If you want, you may make your own ideal scan code map for your own layout or even contribute to giving each layout currently included here its own scan code map.

 For additional layers besides the shift level, like an Fn or AltGr level, there are two ways to accomplish this.
 Either scan code-based modifier keys or symbol-based modifier keys.
 Fn keys are usually scan code-based and therefore driver-based.
 Holding Fn changes what scan codes the keys produce.
 These other scan codes can then be bound to more symbols as if they were more keys.
 The Pine level of the userspace driver works the same way.
 The advantage of this is that things that directly read scan codes can work this way.
 There are also enough scan codes to assign two to each key, so by assigning scan codes of keys that are not present on the PinePhone Keyboard, like right modifiers or the numpad keys, every key can get an additional Fn level.
 The default kernel driver and userspace driver only assign some keys a scan code on the Fn level: the ones that have an additional label printed on the keycaps.
 They also assign the regular modifier key scan codes (shift, ctrl, alt) on both levels so they can be used in the Fn layer as well.
 That is required because any key that has no scan code mapped to its Fn level will not produce any scan code when Fn is held.
 For example, the W key has no scan code mapped to its Fn layer in the default drivers.
 Holding Fn and pressing W therefore produces no scan code at all.
 This means that software like xkb or even kbct doesn’t know that W is pressed and can’t map anything to Fn+W. To be able to use the Fn key with keys that have no Fn level by default, there are two options.
 Either map an unused scan code to the key’s Fn level in the driver, or remove the driver’s Fn layer feature altogether and use an additional modifier in xkb and the like, like shift is by default.
 As already mentioned above in the section about how to install the kernel driver, both ways have upsides and downsides.
 More scan codes allow to use scan codes for things that require them.
 But driver-level modifier keys get keys stuck if not let go of last.
 At least I myself have so far not encountered anything on my PinePhone that directly reads scan codes other than the key combination to switch from GUI to TTY, but `chvt <number>` can also be used and TTYescape exists for postmarketOS and in the [AUR](https://aur.archlinux.org/packages/ttyescape).
 A third option also exists that I have not yet used.
-The previously mentioned [https://github.com/samvel1024/kbct](https://github.com/samvel1024/kbct) acts like another driver level, taking the scan codes produced by the regular driver and changing them to other scan codes, also with support for layers that I assume don’t get keys stuck.
+The previously mentioned [https://github.com/samvel1024/kbct](https://github.com/samvel1024/kbct) acts like another driver level, taking the scan codes produced by the regular driver and changing them to other scan codes, with support for layers that don’t get keys stuck.
 As it reads the regular driver’s scan codes, this should be combined with a *-improved kernel driver layout that removes its Fn layer handling.
-I may add kbct functionality to this repo at some point if someone needs it.
+I may add more kbct functionality to this repo at some point if someone needs it.

 ### Getting Started